nefarious-kitsune/aow-event-proposal/noob.md

 struggling mightily and feel fusing troops is the way out, then by all means visit the Temple of Fusion.

-Some tips on fusion:
-1. Hold off fusing any 9-load troops until you can make a proper Honor Hunting formation (see #4 Honor Hunting)

-2. When you fuse troops, start with the following troops as fusion fodder:
+When you fuse troops, make sure the fusion has no negative effect on your three basic formations.
-   - Iron Guards, Hell Jailers,
-   -

-## 4. Honor Hunting

-## 4. Level 9 Troops Ogre Warrior
+## 9. Level 9 Troops (Ogre Warrior???)